Stakeholders Back Port Economic Regulatory Agency Bill, Demand Speedy Passage

 He added that that agency would play a crucial role in regulating the activities of the port concessionaires, ensuring compliance with standards and fostering a conducive environment for economic goods and development within the sector.

-Also, the former Executive Secretary of Shippers Council, Malam Abubakar Bello, said there was a regulatory vacuum and gap, saying that was why the port reforms are not making contributions to the GDP of the country.
+Also, the former Executive Sectary of Shippers Council, Malam Abubakar Bello, said there was a regulatory vacuum.
+This, he argued was why the port reforms were not making contribution to the country’s Gross Domestic Product (GDP).

-He maintained that the bill was fundamental, essential and would correct certain anomalies, adding that the bill would be a crowning glory in promoting efficiency and technology in ship operations.
+He maintained that the bill was fundamental, essential and it would correct certain anomalies, adding that the proposed legislation would be a crowning glory in promoting efficiency and technology in ship operations.

-The facilitator of Nigerian Economic Summit Group, Dr. Ikenna Nwosu, said the competitiveness of Nigeria in a borderless economy would be determined by how effective the port management of the country is.
+The facilitator of Nigerian Economic Summit Group, Dr. Ikenna Nwosu, said the competitiveness of Nigeria in a borderless economy would be determined on how effective the port management of the country is.

-He added that all the land lock countries in West Africa had moved their cargoes from Nigeria to Benin Republic and Togo because the country’s ports were too expensive.
+He added that all the landlocked countries in West Africa have moved their cargoes from Nigeria to Benin Republic and Togo because the country’s ports are too expensive.

-Earlier, the Speaker noted that the Bill seeks to ensure that the proposed agency establishes an economic regulatory framework for effective and efficient regulation of commercial and related activities in the shipping and port sector.
+Earlier, the Speaker noted the that the bill seeks to ensure that the proposed agency establishes an economic regulatory framework for effective and efficient regulation of commercial and related activities in the shipping and port sector.

-Abbas added that the Bill also aimed at creating an enabling environment for private sector participation in the provision and operation of regulatory services in Nigeria amongst others.
+Abbas, added that the bill also aimed at creating an enabling environment for private sector participation in the provision and operation of regulated services in Nigeria amongst others.

+His words: “It is worthy of note, that the Nigerian Shippers’ Council has evolved significantly from its original role as a protector of shippers’ interests.

 “This comprehensive oversight covers the regulation and control of tariffs, rates, charges, and other economic services associated with port operations.

-Giving the synopsis of the Bill, the Executive Secretary, Nigerians Shippers council, Pius Akutah, said the Bill was a catalyst that would reposition the Nigeria shipping and port sector.
+Giving the synopsis of the Bill, the Executive Secretary, Nigerians Shippers council, Pius Akutah, said the bill would be a catalyst that would reposition the Nigeria shipping and port sector.